Fede’s Guide to a Healthier Life

 Protect yourself from burning.
 Regular moderate exposure is useful.
 Repeated sunburn is not.
 Cover up or find shade before your skin starts to redden.

 Your indoor air is probably worse than you think.
-Indoor air is typically 2-5 times more polluted than outdoor air, from cooking fumes, synthetic materials, cleaning products, and mold.
-A HEPA air purifier in the bedroom, where you spend a third of your life, is probably the best environmental change most people can make.
+Indoor air is often 2-5 times more polluted than outdoor air because of cooking fumes, synthetic materials, cleaning products, and mold.
+A HEPA air purifier in the bedroom is one of the better environmental upgrades most people can make.
 Open windows when you can.
-A simple air quality monitor measuring CO2 and PM2.5 makes the invisible visible.
+A simple air-quality monitor for CO2 and PM2.5 helps because otherwise you are guessing.

 Don’t heat food in plastic.
 Heating plastic releases phthalates and BPA, chemicals that interfere with the body’s hormone system.
 Use glass or stainless steel.